 Although the school is under-utilized, enrollment is anticipated to remain stable with approximately 140 to 150 students.
-Presently there is no other school within it vicinity to consider the option of the relocation of students.
-Of note, the Greater North Central Francophone Education Region No. 2 will open a new school in 2022.
+The Greater North Central Francophone Education Region No. 2 will open a new school in 2022 (located next to Legal School).

 The main drivers for the replacement school are: